oracle-livelabs/developer/oracle-health-ai-open-source/ai-vision-train/ai-vision-train-model.md

 ## Task 3: Analyze and Evaluate your Model

-   1. Test you model using few random test images from your previously downloaded X-Ray images
+   1. Test your model using few random test images from your previously downloaded X-Ray images

        Click **Local File** and upload image